 The Annual Meeting will be held entirely virtually, as permitted by Delaware law and the Company's Second Amended and Restated By-Laws (the "By-Laws").
 There will be no physical location at which stockholders may attend the Annual Meeting, but stockholders may participate in and vote at the Annual Meeting electronically.
 Stockholders who participate in the virtual Annual Meeting will be deemed to be present and will be able to vote during the Annual Meeting at the time that the polls are open.
-Stockholders who wish to participate in the meeting should go to www.virtualshareholdermeeting.com/CV12019 at least 10 minutes before the beginning of the Annual Meeting to register their participation and complete the verification procedures to confirm that they were stockholders of record (or a duly authorized proxy holder of a stockholder of record) will need to provide their 16 digit control number to verify their identity and gain access to the Annual Meeting.
+Stockholders who wish to participate in the meeting should go to www.virtualshareholdermeeting.com/CVI2019 at least 10 minutes before the beginning of the Annual Meeting to register their participation and complete the verification procedures to confirm that they were stockholders of record (or a duly authorized proxy holder of a stockholders of record) as of the Record Date, April 10, 2019.
+Stockholders of record (or a duly authorized proxy holder of record) will need to provide their 16 digit control number to verify their identity and gain access to the Annual Meeting.